Kalgoorlie: Suburbs

 Located in Kalgoorlie's far north.
-Hannans was the first suburb to have its own independent shopping centre ("Hannans Boulevard") which includes a Coles Supermarket.
+Hannans was the first suburb to have its own independent shopping centre ("Hannans Boulevard") which includes a IGA SuperMarket (formally Coles supermarket).
 The area also has a primary school and an 18-hole golf course.
 The original course was not formally grassed but was recently refurbished.
 Several surrounding golf clubs joined together to form one club known as 'The Goldfields Golf Club'.
 A dam has been constructed to service what is now a luxury desert golf course and club.
 Alongside the golf course project has been the development and release of Greenview estate.
 It lies on the western border of Hannans.
 This ongoing project has been designed as an environmentally friendly estate, and will eventually consist of over 2000 homes, apartments and facilities such as parks and schools.
 As one of Kalgoorlie's highest growth areas there has been a proposal for a new alternative route, out of the suburb onto the Kalgoorlie Bypass, to avoid traffic problems on the already heavily used Graeme Street which is a direct route to the city centre.
 Other developments include 'Karkurla Rise' and 'Karkurla View' which have added an additional 400 homes to the area.